-The Arc licensing will still use the same 8 characters Registration Code to licence against, so there are no outward changes visible.
-There are changes at the back end which mean that move the VM Machine, copying or making a snapshot will disable the licences already running, with the result that a new licence must be requested.
+The Arc licensing will still use the same 8 characters Registration Code to license against, so there are no outward changes visible.
+There are changes at the back end which mean that move the VM Machine, copying or making a snapshot will disable the licenses already running, with the result that a new license must be requested.